microsoft/fhir-proxy/README.md

 The included pre- and post-processing modules that can be configured are:
  + `ParticipantFilterPostProcess` - This processing module will filter resources linked to a user registered in a Patient Participant Role such that only records referencing that user's Patient resource are returned.
 Note: this only filters patient-based linked resources.
 You can use this module as a basis for building your own security filtering (e.g., filtering records for a user in a Practitioner Participant Role linked to a Practitioner resource, etc.).</br>

  + `PublishFHIREventPostProcess` - This processing module will publish FHIR Create-Update-Delete (CUD) events for resources to a configured Event Hub.
-These events can be subscribed too by any number of consumers in order to trigger orchestrated workflows (e.g. CDS, Audits, Alerts, etc.).</br>
+These events can be subscribed to by any number of consumers in order to trigger orchestrated workflows (e.g. CDS, Audits, Alerts, etc.).</br>

  + `TransformBundlePreProcess` - This processing module will transform incoming transaction bundle requests into batch bundle request and maintain UUID associations of contained resources.
 This is an alternative to updating FHIR Servers unable to handle transaction based requests.</br>